First steps with Dante

 Step 6: Check for Problems (Optional)…

 It is always good to quickly check for the status of the devices and the routing at this point, before proceeding to configuring mix settings in KLANG:fabrik.
 Click on the Clock Status Monitor indicator (green square in the lower right corner in the screen shot).
 A history of the last messages and warnings is shown.
 Click on clear.
 This indicator should now stay green.
-If it turns to red, there is most likely a problem and this should be investigated first.
+If it turns to red, there is most likely a problem and which should be investigated first.

 Furthermore, by double-clicking on the Dante devices, the Receive and Transmit tab indicate whether audio is send or received on a particular channel.
 We recommend to check (in this example) if the Dante Virtual Soundcard is transmitting and the KLANG:fabrik is receiving audio.
 In some cases it is indicated that audio is transmitted, the clock status indicator is green but there is no indication that audio is received although the routing is correct.
-If this is the case, we recommend that you check your network switch and check if a device is in the state mute.
+If this is the case, we recommend that you check your network switch and check if a device is set on mute.

 Step 7: Check Internal Routing in KLANG:fabrik

 In KLANG:fabrik, route the incoming signals, in our case the Dante channels 1-24 to the i3Diem.
 Afterwards you can choose where the 3D mixes can be used.
 In the picture below the mixes are routed to the Optical, Dante, MADI and Analog Outputs 1-8.
 Make sure that the clock is set to Dante.
 The routing menu only appears in Admin-Mode.
-You can change the modes by clicking the Config-label for a few seconds.In earlier KOS versions the routing screen looks this way.
+You can change the modes by clicking and holding the Config-label for a few seconds.In earlier KOS versions the routing screen looks this way.
 There you should route from Dante 1-3 to DSP 1-3.

 In KLANG:vier you only have to route Dante to the 3D In-Ear Processor (DSP).
 The outputs are always routed back to the Dante network.
 In the picture below we choose the ADAT inputs instead of Dante.That’s it.
 Take your KLANG:app and mix and connect your favorite pair of headphones to listen to 3D In-Ear mixing.